Yaepiii/TRLO/README.md

 ## :mega: New

 - Apr.
-06. 2025: :tada::tada: The paper is accepted by IEEE T-IM!
+06. 2025: :tada: The paper is accepted by IEEE T-IM!
 - Oct.
 17. 2024: :smiley_cat: Commit the codes!

 ## :gear: Installation